OctopusDeploy/docs/docs/packaging-applications/build-servers/build-information/index.md

 ---
 ## Build information {#build-information}

-It is often useful to have information flow from your build server to be associated with packages, releases, and deployments in Octopus.
+When deploying a release, it is useful to know which build produced the artifact, what commits it contained, and which work items it is associated with.
+The Build information feature allows you to upload information from your build server, manually or with the use of a plugin, to Octopus Deploy.

-The build information is associated with a package and includes:
+Build information is associated with a package and includes:

 - Build URL: A link to the build which produced the package.
 - Commits: Details of the source commits related to the build.